Skip to main content

 In This Volume

-• 60 (1) For all purposes of the law of British Columbia, a married person has a legal personality that is independent, separate and distinct from that of his or her spouse.
+• 60 (1) For all purposes of the law of British Columbia, a married person has a legal personality that is independent, separate and distinct from that of the person’s spouse.

 • (2) A married person has and must be accorded legal capacity for all purposes and in all respects as if the person were unmarried.